The Revolution of Manual Testing in the AI Era

 Preface

-Since GPT emerged, many have claimed programmers will become obsolete.
-But few have noticed that software testing is actually the first internet profession impacted by this era.
+Since the emergence of GPT, many have claimed that programmers will become obsolete.
+Yet few have noticed that software testing is actually the first internet profession impacted by this era.

-I predict that, like power plant workers, software test engineers will transition from hands-on practitioners to supervisors of AI testing - but humans won’t disappear from this field.
+I predict that, much like power plant workers, software test engineers will transition from hands-on practitioners to supervisors of AI testing.
+However, humans won’t disappear from this field entirely.

 Background

-Originally, I was developing an AI-powered tool for Microsoft that automatically generates automated test code.
+Originally, I was working on an AI-powered tool for Microsoft that automatically generates automated test code.
 But one day, leadership suddenly decided we couldn’t complete the program within the 20-day deadline.
-So I was assigned an “urgent” temporary testing task: manually test 400 Microsoft Graph API endpoints within 20 days.
+Thus, I was assigned an “urgent” temporary testing task: manually test 400 Microsoft Graph API endpoints within 20 days.

-This wasn’t difficult per se, but required carefully studying how to call each endpoint, understanding their purposes, and setting up pre-test environments - none of which was simple.
+This wasn’t particularly difficult, but it required carefully studying how to call each endpoint, understanding their purposes, and setting up pre-test environments—none of which were simple tasks.

 Moreover, I hate manual work.
-Manual means intently wasting time learning skills and knowledge I’ll never use again.
+Manual means wasting time focusing on learning skills and knowledge I’ll never use again.

 Solution

-- I must perform manual testing - automating 400 endpoints would require staggering amounts of code, including error redundancy and auto-generated documentation
+- I must perform manual testing—the code volume for automating 400 endpoints would be staggering, including redundant error handling and documentation generation

-- When AI makes mistakes, I need to correct it immediately
+- When AI makes mistakes, I need to correct them promptly

-So what does this look like?
-Exactly - AI-assisted programming tools.
+So what does this resemble?
+Exactly—AI-assisted programming tools.

 Approach